glciampaglia/knowledge_linker/docs/log.markdown

 hitting the walltime limit.
 Estimated again walltime on a longer batch and it takes 5.4s per job, so not bumping walltime any higher.
 Moved computation to
 Quarry: job array ID is 2238053.

+__18:44__: forgot that Quarry allocates resources to the virtual processor level, so multiple jobs were being allocated on the same host, and would fail due to out of memory.
+Also, forgot that nodes on Quarry have only 8 CPUs, and not 32.
+Fixed PBS script doubling the offset and halving the array size, and increasing the walltime to 36 hours.
+Job id: 2238288.